SBS – My Story

 What I realised at this point is that I couldn’t be the only one who felt this way.
 I couldn’t be the only spouse who was lonely and longing to create a new and transient business.
 And so, with the support of the owners of FEN I launched the Forces Enterprise Network Business Community, a community that you could access anywhere in the world you are posted.
 A place where we wouldn’t just sell our own businesses but a place that we could support each other and build our businesses into something amazing.
 There are now over 270 members in the community, all achieving some amazing things and it is a real privilege to have connected them.
 I love that community, and I love the fact that when we are posted in August I’ll still have a group of people I can turn to, to help me with my business.

-And this is also why the podcast exists.
+And this is also why The InDependent Spouse exists.
 I have met so many inspirational spouse business owners who are creating amazing businesses from the ‘magnolia walled life’ that I knew that their voice needed to be heard.
 I want to showcase the wins that these fantastic business leaders are making despite the pressures of modern military life.
 I feel that we have a valid voice and it’s time it was heard.
 The podcast launches on the 2nd July, just after Armed Forces Day on the 30th, and the first episode features the amazing Heledd Kendrick, Founder and CEO at Recruit for Spouses.
 It’s completely wonderful and I cannot wait for you all to hear it.
 You can subscribe here.